- The Risks of Chatbot Technology for Businesses

 The potential financial value of implementing virtual assistants is clear.
 After all, a standard interaction with a chatbot generally costs less than $1.
 If that interaction can replace a live communication with the call center, which costs $10-12 on average, or help avoid a technician dispatch, which could cost $150, the savings are obvious.

 However, the efficiency of conversational AI platforms will not be seamless from the start.
-If out of 10 interactions with chatbots, four customers terminate the chat in frustration, three are escalated to a live agent, two offer the customer erroneous information, and one is successfully solved by the bot, then the end results do not justify the means.
+If out of 10 interactions with chatbots, four customers terminate the chat in frustration, three are escalated to a live agent, two offer the customer erroneous information, and one is successfully solved by the bot, then they haven’t achieved the desired end result.

 The cost involved with taking repeat calls or lowered NPS is simply not worth the amount saved on the few interactions the bot is able to handle independently.

 This cost benefit analysis of chatbots is being studied by CX and customer service departments in call centers around the world.